APorkolab/BibleVerse/README.md

 ## **3. Start the application**

 - Both the backend and the frontend can be started with `npm start`.
-- The current version of the game is available at [https://bibleverse.aporkolab.com/].

 ## **4. Contact information**